-Severn Valley Country Park – a new Visitor Centre and Cafe
+Severn Valley Country Park Visitor Centre and Cafe

 The park itself will still be accessible at all times for visitors to enjoy the lovely woodland and riverside walks.